mrkishi/veonim/cultural-learnings.md

 # cultural learnings of neovim for make benefit glorious feature of THE GRID

 ## tasks
+- canvas-resize flickers. we should not clear on resize. try to reuse
 - layout windows using css grid
   - verify if we are setting css grid row/column matching the exact window. could be relative as it was relative before...